-International students living out of United States are permitted to register in fully online degree courses or programs, with some exceptions.
 If you are student living outside of the U.S. wishing to pursue a course or program at Southeast, please review the following:

 Computer access - Our engaging courses can be accessed anytime, anywhere.
 You will need regular access to a computer that meets our recommended specifications.
 Additionally, please ensure before starting your classes you make sure you have a very good internet connection and no significant network restrictions to internet content.
 Finally, be aware of time zone differences and make sure to plan accordingly to ensure your work is completed by required deadlines.

 Course materials – Some of our courses still require paper textbooks, study guides, labs, or other materials that will need to be shipped.
 We can ship these items internationally, but it can take some time.
 Regarding International textbook requests, international orders will have a higher shipping rate and we mail those via United States Postal Service or UPS depending which one is the best value for you.
 As soon as you enroll in classes each semester, please make sure to provide us with your approval of the shipping charge amount and contact our Textbook Rental and Southeast Bookstore early in order to have your books shipped.

 Authorizations – Please note that Southeast cannot admit students from countries currently under embargo and that some countries may view online education differently.
 We recommend you get to know your own country’s resources to better understand international compliance and perceptions toward online education.

 Privacy - We recognize some countries have varied privacy guidelines and requirements.
 If you are located in a country with specific privacy requirements, please work proactively with us to ensure your privacy needs are met.